TanishqMSD/yousic/README.md

-A Simple Music Bot linked with Distube.
+A Simple Music Bot linked with Distube !